GoogleCloudPlatform/compute-video-demo-chef/README.md

   Compute Engine instance.

 * `gcloud compute`: With this method, you must make sure to specify the appropriate instance parameters to the command.
+The demo assumes you will use this method for creating the Server and Workstation.

 ## Scopes / Authorization